 (b) make a copy of the quarterly financial statements available to each resident on request.

+[Clause 18 amended in Gazette 6 Oct 2015 p.
+3965.]

 19. Annual financial statements

 (1) On or before the day on which the administering body of a retirement village gives written notice under clause 26 of an annual meeting to be held under clause 26(1)(a), the administering body must provide to the residents the following financial statements for the previous financial year (the annual financial statements), including the notes to the statements —